 - Be able to commit to 10 hours a week – one day after school and all day on Saturday.

-In the coming months uCC will be looking for Apprentices to join the Spring 2017 Crew!
+In the coming months uCC will be looking for Apprentices to join the Fall 2017 Crew!
 If you are interested in participating, contact your school’s college or career counselor to get more information.

-If you represent a school that is interested in becoming a partner with unCommon Construction, please read this document about partnership information.
+If you represent a school that is interested in becoming a partner with unCommon Construction, please read this document about partnership information, then contact us here.

 Q: Where can I get the application?